NQNStudios/cboe-scenarios/README.md

 If you designed any of these scenarios and you **DO NOT** want your scenario(s) archived here, please contact nqn AT fastmail DOT com.
 I will remove your scenario(s) and erase them from the repository's history.

+If you have created a new scenario and want it included in the archive, please reach out!
+I will work on a more streamlined submission process at some point if an active community reemerges.

+I used The Lurker's archive package shared [here](https://spiderwebforums.ipbhost.com/topic/33604-scenario-archive-super-editor-and-boe-on-linux/) as a basis for the repo.
+Thank you to everyone who assisted in maintaining various scenario archives over the years!